-Let us assess some salmon sides metaphorically, shall we?
+One may assess salmon sides metaphorically.
 The salmon serves to suggest inner sides to the human being.

 Goleman, David.
 The Varieties of the Meditative Experience.
 London: Rider, 1975.

 Niranjanananda, Swami.
 Prana and Pranayama.
 Munger, Bihar: Yoga Publications Trust, 2009.

 Tansley, David.
 Dimensions of Radionics.
 Bradford, UK: Health Science, 1977.

 Harvesting the hay

 © 1998–2019, Tormod Kinnes, MPhil [Email]